rykcod/massa/README.md

 Build a massa-node container This image include a script named "**/massa-guard/massa-guard.sh**" to:
 - Autobuy 1 roll when your node failed and lost his active rolls
 - Autobuy rolls when your MAS amount greater than 200 MAS
+- Buy or sell rolls to going to ROLL target amount set in config.ini with the "TARGET_ROLL_AMOUNT" value (Not set by default)
 - Auto refresh massa online bootstrap list
 - Restart node when stuck or ram consumption exceed 90%
 - Autoget MAS faucet on Discord 1 time per day